sconover/wrong/README.markdown

     Wrong.config[:color] = true

 in your test helper or rakefile or wherever and get ready to be **bedazzled**.
+If you need custom colors, let us know.

 ## Aliases ##